ClarkGH/freeCodeCampPractice/nodeProj/notes.md

 6. Templates: the *.jade files
 7. Static files: such as *.css or browser *.js
 8. Configuration file config.json: security-insensitive applicationwide settings, such as app title

+Middleware is a way to organize and reuse code, and, essentially, it is nothing more than a function with three parameters: request, response, and next.